jongs/jongs.github.io/_pages/about.md

     - Reutrrnly
     - ...among others.

-Via the acquisition of Mixtent (storylane) I spend about 3 yrs at FB.
+Via the acquisition of Mixtent (storylane) I spend about 3 years at Facebook.
 I helped create the team that launched On This Day, Friendversaries, Year in Review, and other memories related products.